Pretty Good Britain? Is that ironic?

 home for the last 35 years of his life.

-I've seen a good bit of Britain, and between my research partner
+research partner and myself have seen a good bit of Britain, and

-and myself we're probably able to answer most expat and tourist-related
+are probably able to answer most expat and tourist-related questions,

 surviving